greenmug-md/hradobe/README.md

 ## OVERVIEW

-My solution was to build a Web A pplication which can be used as Human Recruitment Signing platform.
-The Goal of the Application was to make the Contract Creation/Collaboration and Contract Signing be very easy and seamless and secure for both Candidate and Employer.
+My solution was to build a Web Application which can be used as Human Recruitment Signing platform.
+The Goal of the Application was to make the Contract Creation/Collaboration and Contract Signing be easy,  seamless and secure for both Candidate and Employer.

-This Application leverage Adobe PDF API and Adobe Sign API to build a web application (the Human Recruitment Signing platform).
+This Applicationleveraged Adobe PDF API and Adobe Sign API to build a web application (the Human Recruitment Signing platform).

 ## HOW I APPROACHED THE CHALLENGE

-First thing was to get familiar with the Adobe PDF API and Adobe Sign API functionality to be able to pick the features I can use for my solution.
+First I got familiar with the Adobe PDF API and Adobe Sign API functionalities needed for my solution.

-Create PDFs Api as well as Convert PDF Api which is available in (Node.js Java .Net).
-As I was building a React Application, I chose to explore the Node js
+Create PDFs Api as well as Convert PDF Api were available in (Node.js Java .Net).
+As I was building a React Application, I chose to explore the Node.js Apis
-With the help of

 ### Create PDF Api
 I could explore different formats such as dynamic HTML; Microsoft Word, PowerPoint, and Excel to create the PDF.